I have a story to tell you.

 I know now that Jay gets upwards of 200 texts a day for work, and since he didn't know me well that first week, he responded to work texts before working his way down to mine.
 At the time, however, his delayed texting made me anxious.

 When you are dating in your early twenties, you are an impressive stallion or mare, pulsing with dating vitality and stamina.
-But by the time you hit your thirties, you become a tired ol' workhorse, who happens to be very skittish.
+But by the time you hit your thirties, you become an tired, skittish workhorse.
 It's at this point that dating begins to feel like a desperately exhausting vetting mission.

 So I was tempted to try to instigate more regular texting, so we could hurry up and plan our beach date, so we could have more time together, so I could better assess his character and intentions, so I could hurry up and figure out if we had marriage potential, so I could protect myself from as much pain as possible should he and I not work out.